 The Volcano Up Close

 Because of the two recently new fissures, you’ll probably take a different path to the volcano than I took.
 You’ll also probably have to view it from a different place.
-I was as close to the volcano as it was possible to get—somewhere around 150 metres away.
+I was as close to the volcano as it was possible to get—somewhere around 150 meters away.
 ICE-SAR will be there to make sure no one strays onto the lava field, which is incredibly hot.
 The sulfur dioxide and carbon monoxide that are being released from the volcano are also very dangerous.
 If the wind is blowing in the wrong direction, or gas levels are high, Fagradalsfjall will be closed to visitors.
-Check online before leaving, on message boards and news sites, that the volcano will be accessible that day.
+A heads up!
+Before leaving always check on message boards and news sites whether the volcano will be accessible that day.

 Samuel Hogarth, Cars Iceland.